SkylerBurger/mycoll/README.md

     - **GET**: A detail view of a specific copy of a movie in your collection
     - **PUT**: Update the details of a specific copy of a movie in your collection
     - **DELETE**: Delete a specific copy of a movie from your collection
+  - **movies/search**
+    - **GET**: A list of search results from The Movie Database.
+Requires a single 'query' param that is the title of the requested movie
+  - **movies/search/details**
+    - **GET**: A set of details regarding a specific movie from The Movie Database (TMDb).
+Requires a single 'query' param that is the requested movie's ID on TMDb

 ## Roadmap
 Please refer to my Trello board for updates: [MyColl Trello Board](https://trello.com/b/z3woB4Z3/mycoll)